 The easiest and most convenient way to make a contribution is by credit card.
 The on-line giving form is fast, safe, and secure.
-The University accepts Visa, MasterCard, and Discover.
+The University accepts Visa, MasterCard, Discover and American Express.

 You can double or even triple the impact of your giving to YSU!
 Many employers will match the charitable contributions made by their employees.
 If your employer has a matching gift program, you may be able to double or even triple your donations to Yo San University.
 Your human resource department will provide you with the matching gift form required by your company.
 Simply complete the form and enclose it with your donation.